eholzbe/1D-transport-visualization/paper.md

 •	Sorption
 Altogether these determine the transport of a solute or dissolved chemical specie in a fluid.
 Mathematically this is expressed in a differential equation for the concentration c of the species:
 (1)
-with parameters R, D, v and λ. x and t denote the space and time.
+with parameters *R*, *D*, *v* and *λ*. *x* and *t* denote the space and time.
 Each of the four parameters is related to one of the processes mentioned above. v is the velocity that determines advective flux.
 D is the diffusivity that describes diffusive and more general dispersive processes. λ is the decay constant describing linear decay or degradation processes.
 R is the retardation factor which emerges from fast ad- and desorption processes.
 In rivers and streams retardation is also caused by the exchange with retention zones (Marion et al. 2008).
 Concerning the source of the species two basic scenarios have to be distinguished.
 In one there is an initial concentration that is locally elevated; in the other there is a permanent leaking into the fluid.
 For 1D flow these are the instantaneous plane source and the constant inflow model cases.
 The instantaneous plane source model is based on the assumption that the initial concentration is infinitely high  and located in a single point.
 While this is physically not possible, mathematically it allows the derivation of an analytical expression for c at times t>0 after introduction of the specie in the fluid and positions x>0 downstream from the original source:
 (2)